Thunder vs. Lakers odds, prediction, time: 2026 NBA playoff picks, Game 4 best bets from proven model

 The top-seeded Oklahoma City Thunder look for the four-game sweep over the fourth-seeded Los Angeles Lakers when they meet in Game 4 of their Western Conference semifinal matchup on Monday night in the 2026 NBA playoffs.
 Oklahoma City took a commanding 3-0 series lead with a 131-108 win on Saturday.
 The Thunder (64-18), the defending NBA champions, are 33-10 on the road this season, including playoffs.
 The Lakers (53-29), who are looking to reach the conference finals for the first time since 2019-20, are 30-15 on their home court in 2025-26.
 Luka Doncic (hamstring) is out for the Lakers, while Jalen Williams (hamstring) is out for OKC.

 Tipoff from Crypto.com Arena in Los Angeles is set for 10:30 p.m.
 ET.
-The Thunder are 10.5-point favorites in the latest Thunder vs. Lakers odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5.
+OKC is an 11.5-point favorite in the latest Thunder vs. Lakers odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5, up two points from the opening line.
 Before making any Lakers vs. Thunder picks, check out the Thunder vs. Lakers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second round of the 2026 NBA playoffs on a sizzling 26-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.